 Q: I know your mom and her cooking was a big inspiration to you… is that the reason you became a chef?

-A: I became a chef because I was helping my mom cooking and then I decided to cook with neighbors and go to culinary school.
+A: I became a chef because I was helping my mom with the cooking as well as our neighbors, and then I decided to go to culinary school.

 Q: When you were young, what types of meals did you help her create?

-A: I was helping daily and for the Family Sunday reunions and birthdays celebrations.
-It was different occasion, but often we were cooking produce from my father’s garden and game meat from his hunting
+A: I would help with daily meals and for the family Sunday dinner, reunions, and birthday celebrations.
+It was different occasions, but often we were cooking with produce from my father’s garden and game meat from his hunting

 Q: Did you have a favorite dish?

-A: We were doing lasagna and I had to open lasagna sheets after blanched, so I remember that it was very hot but I still wanted to do it!
+A: When we were making lasagna, I had to open lasagna sheets after blanched, so I remember that it was very hot but I still wanted to do it!

 Q: I know you were born in Lucca how old were you when you left?